Ronald C. Machen Jr.

 Mr. Machen joined the U.S. Attorney's Office in 1997 after having served as a law clerk to the Honorable Damon J. Keith, U.S. Court of Appeals Judge for the Sixth Circuit.
 Mr. Machen graduated from Stanford University in 1991 and Harvard Law School in 1994.

 During his career, Mr. Machen has been repeatedly recognized for his professional accomplishments.
-In 2012, he received a “Visionary Award” from the Legal Times for helping to advance the practice of law during his time as U.S. Attorney.
-In 2008, the National Law Journal named him one of the “50 Most Influential Minority Lawyers in America.”
-In 2007, The American Lawyer identified him as one of the “50 Most Promising Litigators in America Under the Age of 45,” and in 2006, the Washingtonian magazine named him one of D.C.’s “Top 40 Lawyers Under 40.”
+In 2013, he received the Equal Justice Award from the National Bar Association.
+In 2012, he received a "Visionary Award" from the Legal Times for helping to advance the practice of law during his time as U.S. Attorney.
+In 2008, the National Law Journal named him one of the "50 Most Influential Minority Lawyers in America."
+In 2007, The American Lawyer identified him as one of the "50 Most Promising Litigators in America Under the Age of 45," and in 2006, the Washingtonian magazine named him one of D.C.'s "Top 40 Lawyers Under 40."